-February (C)
+FEBRUARY (C)

 The purpose of February (C) reporting period is to capture data needed for funding.
-This includes students who were enrolled during the first full week of February, hereafter known as February Count Week, and students who were enrolled in October Count Week and graduated on or before the last day of February Count Week.
+This includes students who were enrolled at any point from the beginning of the school year through the first full week of February, known as February count week.
+District may also choose to report students who enrolled after the district's February Count Week but prior the last submission for the February reporting period.